jamestomasino/blog.tomasino.org/content/post/zombie-survival-kit.md

 ### [Lodge Logic Dutch Oven with Loop Handles][]

 This luxury will probably the first thing to be left behind if we have to set out on foot.
-It's damn heavy, but what a versitile cooking tool.
+It's damn heavy, but what a versatile cooking tool.
 It works in your oven, in your fireplace, or on a campfire.
 It cleans up with a quick rinse and is ready to go again.
 Pure camping-cooking heaven.